TIBHannover/oersi-backend/README.md

 * Activate via feature-toggle `feature.add_missing_labels`.
 * If active, set all prefLabels during the metadata creation/update that are not included in the given data, but that are defined in `LabelDefinition` (see also `LabelDefinition` endpoint in API).

+#### Auto Update missing infos

+* Activate via feature-toggle `feature.add_missing_metadata_infos`.
+* If active, set embed url, provider name/url and width/height of the image during the metadata creation/update.
+Only missing data will be set.
+Update by rules that apply if the id matches a regex: Is configured in the _oersi.properties_ -> **autoupdate**-properties

 ## Technologies

 * **springboot** - The backend is a springboot application, provided as war file